-Given the hype about how well urban areas are doing, you might wonder whether a small business can survive at all in a rural area.
+Given the hype about how well urban areas are doing, you might wonder business survival in a rural area.
 You might argue that you’ve got no footfall, employment prospects are poorer, broadband is slow – and …

 In the US, an interest in shopping local and the lower costs of living and doing business are cited as reasons to be hopeful.